operator-framework/java-operator-sdk/sample-operators/webpage/README.md

-# WebServer Operator
+# WebPage Operator

 This is a simple example of how a Custom Resource backed by an Operator can serve as an abstraction layer.
-This Operator will use a webserver resource, which mainly contains a static webpage definition and creates an NGINX Deployment backed by a ConfigMap which holds the HTML.
+This Operator will use a WebPage resource, which mainly contains a static webpage definition and creates an NGINX Deployment backed by a ConfigMap which holds the HTML.